pryn-kb/python-test/_episodes/14-writing-functions.md

 ~~~
 {: .output}

-## Arguments in call are matched to parameters in definition.
+## Arguments in call are matched to parameters in definition

 *   Functions are most useful when they can operate on different data.
 *   Specify *parameters* when defining a function.